Improved Efficiencies and Lower Cost

 - Use of one small portable system eliminates the need for employees to transport heavy conventional IHD equipment to and from the ICU.

-- Needleless luer valves comply with needle-free policies and legislation2 and protect air from getting into the circuit.
+- Needleless luer valves comply with needle-free policies and legislation and protect air from getting into the circuit.3

-Permanently store, retrieve and protect treatment data from unintended changes by users or virus.
+NxView permanently stores, retrieves and protects treatment data from unintended changes by users or viruses.

 Increased Nursing Competencies